-If this changes and there is no DSL on site, one of the team will be on call and a senior member of staff will take the lead in school.
+There will be a designated DSL (or deputy) each day the school is open.
+Usually the DSL will be on site and they are marked on the staffing rota so all staff in school that day know who to contact.
+If the DSL (or deputy) is working from home, a designated member of the leadership team will take responsibility for coordinating safeguarding on site.
 This might include liaising with the offsite DSL (or deputy) and as required liaising with children's social workers where they require access to children in need and / or to carry out statutory assessments at the school.
 The DSL will be available via telephone.
+These names and contact details will be shared on the rota or via email if it is an unplanned absence.